sureshvenkey/oci/oci-compute-volumes/readme.md

-# Scenarios usecase for oci volume clone, volume backup, custom image
+# Usecase for oci volume clone, volume backup, custom image

 ## Custom Image
 You can use custome image in any one of these 2 scenarios